vtamara/fcc_trad/Recomendaciones.EN.md

 Juan Martínez (justinian336). [jnelsonm64@gmail.com](mailto:jnelsonm64@gmail.com)

 Thank you so much for your interest in translating FreeCodeCamp.
-Reading this document is a recommended for anyone who wishes to participate in this collective effort to bring FreeCodeCamp to more and more people all around the world.
+Reading this document is recommended for anyone who wishes to participate in this collective effort to bring FreeCodeCamp to more and more people all around the world.

 # 1. Chat room

-We recommend you to create a chat room in gitter.im exclusive for the language that you're working on.
-That way, everyone can ask questions regarding the status of the translation and coordinate.
+We recommend you to create a chat room in gitter.im exclusive for the language that you're working on, and to communicate there in that language.
+There everyone can ask questions regarding the status of the translation and coordinate.
 Help regarding the technical process should also be provided in the chat room.
 Many people want to collaborate, but get intimidated by the learning curve of Git.
 While it's not difficult to get started, it's always nice to have someone to help you if you get stuck.
 Many users go to the official translators chat room of FreeCodeCamp at https://gitter.im/FreeCodeCamp/Translators .
 You can go there to recruit new translators for your language every once in a while.